 - 2 cups tomatoes fresh, chopped.
 Or 1 14 1/2 ounce can chopped tomatoes, drained

 - 1 teaspoon cider vinegar

 Cut the chicken, bell peppers into thin strips, then half those strips for bite size pieces.
 Roast the poblano pepper over the grates of your gas stove.
 Cut off the ends of the poblano, remove the veins and seeds, most of the charred skin and chop.
 Roasting the poblano brings a smoky element to the soup.
 If you don't want to roast, just remove veins and seeds and chop.

 Heat a Dutch oven over medium-high heat.
 Add the vegetable oil.
 When the oil is hot, add the chicken strips to sear.
 Don't overcrowd the meat, complete this process in two batches if necessary.

-Once the chicken has briefly seared, add the peppers and sprinkle with cumin, onion powder, garlic powder, salt and pepper and mix well.
+Once the chicken has briefly seared, add the peppers and onions and sprinkle with cumin, onion powder, garlic powder, salt and pepper and mix well.

 Stir in the chili powder and hot chile powder or hot sauce.
 Cook, stirring occasionally until vegetables are partially cooked.
 About 5 – 7 minutes.

 Add the tomatoes and water.
 Cook until bubbly.
 Stir in the broth.
 Bring to a boil.

 Simmer over medium low heat for 30 minutes, stirring occasionally.

 Ladle into soup bowls and sprinkle with cheese and tortilla strips.